-All these stories raised suspicions in some, and curiosity in others, all then wanted to know what happened between those four walls in which pioneer of printed letters, gave shape and figure to what in just a few years would be his masterpiece.
+All these stories raised suspicions in some, and curiosity in others, everyone then wanted to know what happened between those four walls in which a pioneer of printed letters, gave shape and figure to what in just a few years would be his masterpiece.

 In this city he remained at least until 1444, information that confirms his inscription in the census of population, in which all the young men of the city were registered in order to defend it before the attack of the troops of the count Armagnac.

-Later this year, he lost the track, then find him again in his hometown four years later, where he went again in search of money, through moneylenders.
+Later this year, we lose track of him, then find him again in his hometown four years later, where he went again in search of money, through moneylenders.

 Despite not having much fame as a good administrator, his reputation as a printer had reached the fame enough to go to a wealthy bourgeois named Johann Fust and obtain from his hand the amount of 800 guilders (equivalent to 10 years’ salary) accepting as a guarantee only a handful of tools, years later this millionaire and Gutenberg became partners and thus constituted the first printing press in the modern sense, also with the very valuable collaboration of a calligrapher of great talent trained in Paris.

-In 1455, according to some historians, with the patience and thoroughness that characterized him, the tireless researcher culminated what until today and after printing, is considered the most important work of printing; The first edition was called the ”42 lines” not because it occupied that space, in any way, but because it responded to the name of a technique, because this was the most frequent number of lines per column, in each of the 1280 pages that made it up.
+In 1455, according to some historians, with the patience and thoroughness that characterized him, the tireless researcher culminated what until today is considered the most important work of printing.
+The first edition was called the ”42 lines” not because it occupied that space, in any way, but because it responded to the name of a technique, because this was the most frequent number of lines per column, in each of the 1280 pages that it condensed.